AbdEl-Rahman-Fawzy/Multi-Tier-Java-Web-Application-on-Premises/README.md

 - **Maven**: For Java project build automation.
 - **Git**: For version control.

-## Folder Structure
 multi-tier-java-web-app/
-├── Project1/ # Manual setup project
+├── Project1/       # Contains manual setup project files
-├── Project2/ # Automation project
+├── Project2/       # Contains automation project files
-├── docs/ # Documentation for both projects
-└── README.md # Project overview
+├── docs/           # Documentation for both projects └── README.md       # Main project overview and description

 ## Project1: Manual Setup
 In **Project1**, each component of the multi-tier Java web application is manually installed and configured on its own virtual machine.